Watch: Candid clip of a fan taking a shirtless picture of Feliciano López at US Open goes viral

 López was changing his shirt during his four-set first-round victory over American Taylor Fritz at a US Open match at Flushing Meadow, New York earlier this week when the fan spotted him.
 Promptly but discreetly, she took a picture using her phone camera.

 Mission completed, she delightedly sat back.
-Only, she had no idea she had done all of this on record!
+Only, she had no idea she had done all of this on the record!

 The video quickly went viral, with social media users laughing at the unknown spectator’s enthusiasm for – er – tennis.

 However, several users objected to the laughs, saying that the spectator’s actions were perhaps slightly creepy and verged on objectification.
-Had she been a man clicking the photo of a woman sportsperson, they said, the internet would not have been amused.
+Had it been a man clicking the photo of a woman sportsperson, they said, the internet would not have been amused.

 Others, meanwhile, argued that the scenario cannot be reversed because we live in a world where women sportspersons have been rebuked for indecency for changing clothes on court.